About the OPB

 What is the OPB?

 The Ontario Parole Board (OPB) is an independent, quasi-judicial agency.
-It is one of the fourteen tribunals that form Tribunals Ontario.
+It is one of the thirteen tribunals that form Tribunals Ontario.

 What does the OPB do?